 In this mode, in addition to the trigger setting for "Timed", the trigger option should be set at smearless.
-The timing is the same as Timed(Pre-Dump).
-Please refer to 10.4.
-Pre-dump mode (so-called RCT) (JAI Custom)
+In this mode, Trigger OverLap can be set only OFF.

-Trigger Option Off •
+Trigger Option Off

 Initial Trigger Activation Set Off

 GAIN Auto Reference PreDump

-Exposure Auto Speed PIV
+Exposure Auto Speed PIV Drawn has

-Exposure Auto Max Smear-less T
+Exposure Auto Max Smear-less